arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 The entire procedure is divided into three distinct stages:

 * __Modbus RTU Configuration__ is the foundational step in initializing the Opta™ device with Modbus RTU and other intrinsic properties.

 	The Modbus RTU role, Client or Server, is assigned to the Opta™ device during this stage.
-It includes the 'Baud rate' and 'Serial Mode' configurations, essential for Modbus RTU communication.
+It includes the 'Baud rate' and 'Serial Mode' configurations, which are essential for Modbus RTU communication.

 	Based on the device setting within the Modbus RTU, either the 'Status variables' are delineated, or the Modbus node is defined to determine the communicating devices using this protocol.

 * __PLC Program__, established after device setup, is based on Modbus RTU and additional features.
 A significant advantage of this phase is the elimination of intricate configurations or specific programming tied to Modbus RTU within the PLC code.

 	The procedure is designed for ease of use.
 By simply using predefined variables in the PLC code, the system handles data transfer through Modbus RTU.
 This approach benefits from the device's prior setup, minimizing repetitive tasks and promoting effective communication.

 * __System Operation__ represents the anticipated outcome post the Modbus RTU configuration and the execution of the PLC program based on the developer's designed logic.
 Consequently, we can observe the device communicating with other devices through Modbus RTU.